All Episodes

 Plus, there's a lot going on out there, folks.

-Uh, and I was I was prepping for it.
+And I was prepping for it.

 Let's get started with that.

-Let me do one thing about this anniversary business.
+Well, no, let me do one thing about this anniversary business.

-And uh now we know that you are the most knowledgeable broadcast audience in America, according to the Pew Research Center for People in the Press.
+And now we know that you are the most knowledgeable broadcast audience in America, according to the Pew Research Center for People in the Press.

 So thank you very much.

-Let's start with the audio sound type uh sound bites, and this is in Detroit.
+Let's start with the audio sound type soundbites.

-And they're talking about Israel and the Hezbows, a group that the United States and the United Nations have uh deemed a terrorist organization.
+And they're talking about Israel and the Hezbollahs, a group that the United States and the United Nations have deemed a terrorist organization, and that there's only one side for the Americans to come down on in this fight.

 You're not against Hezbollah.